Secure access to a key vault

 - Storage key: Used to access the Storage account.

-- Bootstrap certificate: Used to authenticate with Azure AD.
-After access is granted, we can fetch the storage key and use the RSA key for signing.
+- Application Managed Identity: Used to authenticate with Azure AD.
+After access to Key Vault is granted, application can fetch the storage key and certificate.

 We need to define the following roles to specify who can manage, deploy, and audit our application: